 Preferred stock is a hybrid security that has a mix of bond and common stock characteristics.
 The investor doesn’t have the upside potential like common stock.
-Rather, the investor usually receives a hefty dividend yield.
-In addition, the investor receives preferential treatment above common stock holders on the receipt of those dividends.
+Rather, the investor receives high income from a hefty dividend yield.
+In addition, the investor receives preferential treatment above common stockholders on the receipt of those dividends.

 Banks, insurance companies and utilities are big issuers of preferred stock.
 Like bonds, you can buy individual company issues through your broker or invest through mutual funds and ETFs.
 The I Shares US Preferred Stock ETF (PFF) is one example of a low-cost fund with many preferred stock holdings.

 By owning common stock of 1 or more companies, you are part owner in that business.
 And, participate in all the potential rewards and risks that go with ownership.

 WRAPPING IT UP